Introducing our top contenders for the best beaches in Northland, New Zealand.

 - Matai bay, Karikari peninsula

 - Matapouri Bay, Tutukaka Coast

-So, without further ado here are my contenders for the best beaches in Northland, New Zealand:
+So, without further ado here are (in full detail) my contenders for the best beaches in Northland, New Zealand:

 We often come here to sunbathe and swim, and we pretty much have it to ourselves every time.
 We have started coming here for a sunset picnic (with some beers of course) in recent weeks and it’s become one of my favourite past-times.